Helping Those Accused of Fraud In Cleveland

 - Amounts between $1,000-$7,500:

 5th degree felony, maximum sentence of 6-12 months

 4th degree felony, maximum sentence of 6-18 months

 3rd degree felony, sentencing from 9 months to 5 years

 You will also face fines and restitution if convicted.

 The workers’ compensation system exists to help protect people who get hurt on the job, but unfortunately, it can also be subject to abuse by workers, employers, and healthcare personnel.
 Those who receive benefits to which they are not entitled can be charged with workers’ compensation fraud.
 Similarly, employers who provide false information related to employee pay or classification or otherwise defraud the Workers’ Compensation Bureau can be charged, as can anyone who conspires to create false or fraudulent claims.
 Fraud and theft crimes are serious matters in Cleveland—and conviction of workers’ compensation fraud can carry lengthy prison sentences, particularly as the scope of the fraud increases.
-At Patituce & Associates, we protect our clients from exposure to criminal sanction and fight back against the charges against you.
+At Patituce & Associates, LLC, our criminal defense lawyers protect our clients from exposure to criminal sanctions and fight back against the charges against you.